gosborn/location-finder/README.md

 ## Testing

 This project uses rspec for test cases.
-Run by typing `rspec` to recursively run all test suites.
-In a docker configuration run `docker exec -it api rspec` with the containers up and running.
+Run by typing `bundle exec rspec` to recursively run all test suites.
+In a docker configuration run `docker exec -it api bundle exec rspec` with the containers up and running.

 ## Roadmap / TODO